kb1995/railsjunior/_posts/2019-07-07-implement-a-passwordless-auth-with-sorcery.md

 <% end %>
 ```

-To make sure that the authentication works, go to incognito and copy paste the edit page.
-You can't access the page unless you are logged in with the correct account.
+To make sure that the authentication works, go to incognito and enter the edit page URL.
+You shouldn't be able to access the page unless you are logged in with the correct account.

 Here is a link to my Github repo if you want to see the source code of this example (TODO)